 Cellectis’ key rival Celyad has also just been cleared by the FDA to investigate its NKR-2 CAR-T cells in the US.
 These cells express a natural killer cell receptor and are being investigated in seven indications including five solid cancers and two hematological malignancies.

 CAR-T therapy is a hot topic in the cancer field these days.
-You can read more about its opportunities and challenges in our recent review.
+You can read more about its opportunities and challenges in our review.

 Images via shutterstock.com / royaltystockphoto.com and CC 3.0 / Caron A. Jacobson, Jerome Ritz